scholarslab/scholarslab.github.io/collections/_people/malcolm-cammeron.md

 roles:
 - Praxis Fellow, 2022-2023
 ---
-Malcolm Cammeron is a 2022-2023 Praxis Fellow.
+Malcolm Cammeron was a 2022-2023 Praxis Fellow.